 “Callings” Close to my Heart

-- RACIAL EQUITY: Particularly in terms of access to community decision-making, urban planning/community development, tourism and public space;
+- RACIAL EQUITY: My areas of focus are and have been: access to community decision-making, urban planning/community development, tourism; access to/usages of public space; addressing state-sanctioned anti-black and anti-brown violence;

-- PUBLIC SPACE: Celebrating and protecting (from privatization and commodification) the spaces where we encounter strangers and become inspired: the street, parks and public spaces, farmer’s markets;
+- PUBLIC SPACE: Celebrating and protecting (from privatization, commodification and racial exclusion) the public spaces where we encounter strangers and become inspired (e.g., streets, parks, plazas, sidewalks, public markets).

 - ECOLOGICAL REGENERATION: Regenerative ways of living on earth.
 Reconnection to land and place and natural world; putting our hands in the soil, learning about native plants, growing our own soil, local food systems;